davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 The GUID in there is your tenant ID, which you'll need later.

-It was complex to get her but the summary is that you now have a Service Principal account with a username and a password.
-And we also have our tenant ID
+It was complex to get here but the summary is that you now have a Service Principal account with a username and a password.
+And we also have our tenant ID:

 - Username: dc5216de-6fac-451a-bec4-9d2fb5568031
 - Password: HGgDB56VAww1kct2tQwRjOWBSkUOJ3iMDGEiEjpBZEQ=